-- Institute planning regulations that would encourage the development of mid-rise buildings, rather than high-rise apartments, emphasizing on the notion of enclosure creating a proportional ratio between the height of the building and the width of the street, as in Toronto. - Institute incentives for developers to construct mid rise developments. - Forbid the regrouping of parcels in Mar Mikhael, as well as granted exemptions to the construction law.
+- encourage the development of mid-rise buildings, rather than high-rise apartments, emphasizing on the notion of enclosure creating a proportional ratio between the height of the building and the width of the street, as in Toronto. - ► Institute incentives for developers to construct mid-rise developments. - Forbid the regrouping of parcels in Mar Mikhael, as well as granted exemptions to the construction law.